cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

 # Inline Component Customization

-The Inline Component Customization pattern is used when the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured inline in the stack manifest without [importing](/core-concepts/stacks/imports) and reusing a default/base configuration.
+The Inline Component Customization pattern is used when the defaults for the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured in default/base manifests, the manifests are [imported](/core-concepts/stacks/imports) into the top-level stacks, and the components are customized/modified inline in each top-level stack providing or overriding the configuration for each environment (OU, account, region).

 ## Applicability